 Day 12

-Wake up to your final breakfast on board before heading back to Ambon Airport in time for your flight
+Wake up to your final breakfast on board before disembarking in Ambon.

 [Information is best estimate in ideal circumstances and subject to changes beyond our control.
 The itinerary is a guide only and may be adapted to best suit the weather, tides, currents, availability and other prevailing events.
 Price is for the cruise, not for an exact number of dives].